Understanding Autism for Adults

 Repetitive Behaviors and Routines

-Repetitive behaviors are another common sign of autism.
-This can range from physical actions, like rocking or hand-flapping, to more complex routines that bring comfort and predictability.
-Many autistic adults thrive on structure and may have rigorous daily routines that help them manage anxiety or sensory overload.
+Repetitive behaviors are another common trait.
+These range from physical actions like rocking or hand-flapping to more complex routines that bring comfort and predictability.

 Emotional and Sensory Sensitivities